STRIDES-Codes/Variant-discovery-using-long-read-data-across-SRA/README.md

 ## Solution to the problem
 This project is therefore aimed towards the development of a pipeline for the discovery and visualization of SNPs in long read SARS-CoV-2 sequences obtained from the Sequence Read Archive (SRA).
 These long reads will be primarily from experiments performed using Pacbio Single Molecule Real-Time (SMRT) and Oxford Nanopore Sequencing technologies.

+Our main immediate goal is to provide variants, metadata, and annotations in JSON format.
+Then the SARS-CoV-2 viewer can display certain regions, protein e.t.c

 ## Architecture for the solution

 SARS-CoV-2 longread (SRA) mapped to SARS-CoV-2 reference genome (RefSeq) +++++> Alignments +++++> Identify SNPs +++++> Visualize SARS-CoV-2 SNPs